EYH0602/paper-reading/KAN/slides.md

 ## Cubic Spline Interpolation

 One way to overcome the oscillate problem is to limit the degree $n$.
-That is, divide $f$ into different sections and interpolate a polynomial with smaller degree for each section.
+That is, divide $f$ into different grids and interpolate a polynomial with smaller degree for each section.

 ![Spline in Sub-intervals](./imgs/cubic.png){height=55%}